Kush-Srigiri/PSS/docs/REPORTS.md

 ### 07.04.2025:
 [@everyone](https://github.com/kingkushgaming/PSS/blob/main/docs/CONTRIBUTING.md)
 #### Description:
-- Wir haben diskutiert was wir noch alles einfügen könnten.
+- We discussed what else we could add.
-- Was jeder noch machen soll
+- What everyone should still do
-- Import hinzugefügt
+- Added Import

 ### 14.04.2025:
 [@everyone](https://github.com/kingkushgaming/PSS/blob/main/docs/CONTRIBUTING.md)
 #### Description:
-- Haben wir einen Mockup.md erstellt und Bilder hinzugefügt
+- We have created a mockup.md and added pictures
-- Wir haben unser Figma/Mockup eingefügt im Github
+- We added our figma/mockup to the github
-- Haben den UI verfeinert und verbessert
+- Refined and improved the UI
-- Artikel Objekt noch umgeschrieben
+- Article object still rewritten

 ### 21.04.2025: